michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0127.md

 - n: any substance that promotes digestion
 - adj: relating to or having the power to cause or promote digestion
 ### Family
+- digestive: digestively, digestives+
-digestive: digestively, digestives+;digest: digested, digester, digestible, digesting, digestion, digestive, digests, predigest;digested: undigested;digester: digesters;digestibility: digestibilities;digestible: digestibility, digestibleness, digestibly, indigestible, nondigestible;digestion: digestions, indigestion, self-digestion;indigestible: indigestibility, indigestibleness, indigestibly;indigestion: indigestions;predigest: predigested, predigesting
+- digest: digested, digester, digestible, digesting, digestion, digestive, digests, predigest
+- digested: undigested
+- digester: digesters
+- digestibility: digestibilities
+- digestible: digestibility, digestibleness, digestibly, indigestible, nondigestible
+- digestion: digestions, indigestion, self-digestion
+- indigestible: indigestibility, indigestibleness, indigestibly
+- indigestion: indigestions
+- predigest: predigested, predigesting
 ### Examples
 - Earlier in the year, it teamed up with a U.S. biotech to develop products aimed at restoring bacterial balance in the digestive system.
 - B12 deficiency is also more common in the elderly because of dietary, digestive and absorption problems.